 • reliability needs to be verified

-• offers easy, cheap, and long-term monitoring [Verbrugge, 2019]
+• wearables offer easy, cheap, and long-term monitoring [Verbrugge, 2019]

-• the ICM is a small medical device, about the size of a pen cap, that is inserted under the skin, usually in the left upper chest area
+• ICM is a small medical device, about the size of a pen cap, that is inserted under the skin, usually in the left upper chest area

 • increased AFib detection at 6 months, 1, and 3 years was reported in the CRYSTAL AF trial